BigPolarBear1/factorization/README.md

 This is actually quite interesting.
 There is definitely a way to work mod m ... and do something similar to NFS.
 Fuck it, lets go hard on this tomorrow.
 So close to figuring it out now.
 I'm not going to quit right before a big breakthrough. lol.
 I know that is what people want.. but they can just fucking pay me for my work if they want me to stop putting shit on github.

+Update: Oh, something just lit up in my head.
+Let me get some progress on this tomorrow now.
+I'm pretty sure I know how it can be done.
+Using the polynomial value as modulus, that is indeed the correct intuition.. because modulo the polynomial value, the discriminant is aligned with N. Yea yea yea... easy, I got this.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>